CN-Celeb: multi-genre speaker recognition: CN-Celeb2: features and collection pipeline

+The CN-Celeb1 corpus is a free and public speaker recognition dataset released by the research group of the authors~\cite{fan2020cn}.
+The speech data were collected from Bilibili, a public media source, using an automated pipeline similar to the one used to collect VoxCeleb~\cite{nagrani2017voxceleb}.
+Human check was arranged to ensure the quality of the collected data.
+Especially, CN-Celeb1 was intentionally designed to cover multiple genres, in particular cross-genre situations.
+The entire dataset contains more than 130,000 utterances from 1,000 Chinese celebrities, and covers 11 different genres in real world.
+Readers can refer to the original publication~\cite{fan2020cn} for more details of the data profile and the collection pipeline.

+We note that choosing celebrities as the target speakers is important for CN-Celeb1 to achieve its goal.
+Celebrities naturally appear in multiple situations and speak in multiple genres, which perfectly matches our research on multi-genre phenomenon.
+However, we do not expect that the speaking style of celebrities would be fully spontaneous, and we can neither guarantee that speech of celebrities can perfectly represent that of the general public.
+A 100\% spontaneous speech dataset covering a large population and diverse genres is certainly valuable, but constructing such a dataset will be very difficult, considering the constraints in terms of legislation and technical possibility.
+At present, although not fully spontaneous and representative, speech of celebrities is sufficient for our research purpose.

-The CN-Celeb1 corpus, although very valuable for testing multi-genre performance, is not large enough to be used as a standalone training set.
+Recently, CN-Celeb1 has attracted increasing attention and several multi-genre studies have been carried out using this dataset~\cite{kang2020domain,kataria2020analysis,mo2020weighted,chen2021self}.
+Although very valuable, CN-Celeb1 is not large enough to be used as a standalone training set.
 We therefore present a new large-scale multi-genre corpus called CN-Celeb2 to meet the requirements for multi-genre training.
 This section summarizes the data collection pipeline and presents the data profile of this new corpus.
 CN-Celeb1 and CN-Celeb2 make up the overall CN-Celeb corpus.
 It has been published in OpenSLR\footnote{https://openslr.org/82/} and is freely available for researchers.